Growth package to strengthen the energy market

 Assessment of the growth package

-Unfortunately, in many areas the growth package published by the government is not yet specific enough to be able to draw conclusions about how the measures will work.
-In particular, the question of the design of the planned capacity mechanism, which has long been awaited by all stakeholders, has once again not been completely answered.
+Unfortunately, the growth package published by the traffic light government is not yet specific enough in many areas to be able to draw conclusions about how the measures will work.
+In particular, the question of the design of the planned capacity mechanism, which has long been awaited by all stakeholders, has once again not been fully answered.

-We consider the efforts to simplify authorisations and the promise to give companies more planning horizons in many areas to be positive.
-In addition, the reform of the individual grid fee appears to make the flexibility of processes the basis for granting a grid fee reduction in future, where this is available.
-We very much welcome this, as it recognises and rewards the usefulness of flexibility to the system.
+We consider the efforts to simplify approvals and the promise to give companies more planning horizons in many areas to be positive.
+In addition, the reform of the individual grid fee appears to make the flexibility of processes the basis for granting a grid fee reduction in future, where this exists.
+We very much welcome this, as it recognizes and rewards the usefulness of flexibility to the system.